riftsandroses/rEFInd-RetroGame/README.md

 ## Feedback

-If you have any feedback, please do not hesitate to reach out to me at utkarsh.cpp@gmail.com
+If you have any feedback or requests, please do not hesitate to reach out to me at utkarsh.cpp@gmail.com

 ## License